 Welcome to Shaxi China, a cultural treasure of the Tea Horse Road in Yunnan

 Located halfway between Lijiang and Dali, Shaxi Yunnan is home to a beautifully preserved traditional way of life that offers a glimpse into a forgotten era.
 Shaxi has been protected from mass tourism due to its relative distance from popular destinations in Yunnan.
-But a new highway has made the driving distance to Shaxi under 90 minutes from Lijiang and Dali.
-The local government, keen to protect Shaxi's unique cultural heritage, is working with an American conservation team that aims to create a sustainable travel strategy for the valley, encouraging activities that provide ownership opportunities for local families.
+But a new highway has made the driving distance to Shaxi just 90 minutes from Lijiang and Dali.
+The local government, keen to protect Shaxi's unique cultural heritage, is working with an American led conservation team that aims to create a sustainable travel strategy for the valley, encouraging activities that provide ownership opportunities for local families.
 Go now!

 The Last unspoiled valley in Yunnan China

 Nestled deep in the Himalayan foothills, halfway between the tourist hot-spots of Dali and Lijiang, lies the tranquil Shaxi valley, a sun drenched, fertile plain that follows the gentle Heihui River, a lesser known branch of the Mekong.
 There is no pollution, no airport and no traffic jams, but these are more than made up for by quiet cobbled streets, spectacular local architecture and impressive courtyard homes.

 >> read more

 Winterized and soundproofed rooms at Old Theatre Inn

 The Old Theatre Inn is Shaxi's premier boutique hotel, and is a registered historical landmark.
 It's unique theatre temple performances, homemade meals and friendly village staff make for an unforgettable China experience.
 From 2015, all rooms will be supplied with radiant heat and complete soundproofing - a first among Shaxi hotels.